JayBrown/DiMaGo/README.md

 Only necessary if for some reason you want to run this from the shell or another shell script.

 ## Functionality
-* creates two types of disk images, read-only DMGs or read/write sparsebundles, from a source folder
+* creates two types of disk images, read-only DMGs or read/write growable sparsebundles, from a source folder
 * asks user for disk image's volume name and basename
-* asks user for sparsebundle's virtual volume size (default: 5 GB; minimum: 1 GB)
+* asks user for sparsebundle's virtual volume size (default: 5 GB; min.: 1 GB; max.: approx. 8 EB)
 * creates unencrypted or encrypted disk images
-* encrypts with AES-256 (**more secure**) or AES-128 (**less secure**)
+* encrypts with AES-128 (**less secure**) or AES-256 (**more secure**)
 * encrypts using a passphrase (**less secure**)
 * encrypts using public S/MIME key(s) available in the user's keychains (**more secure**)
-* encrypts using both passphrase and public S/MIME keys (**less secure**)
+* encrypts using both passphrase and public S/MIME keys (**less secure**, but preferable for specific scenarios)
-* encrypts using multiple public S/MIME keys for collaboration scenarios, e.g. with sparsebundles in the cloud
+* encrypts using multiple public S/MIME keys, e.g. for collaboration scenarios (team sparsebundles in the cloud etc.)
 * ignores expired S/MIME certificates
 * ignores S/MIME-compatible CA certificates (end entities only)
-* creates self-signed root S/MIME certificate if the keychains don't contain any valid public S/MIME keys
+* creates 4096-bit self-signed root S/MIME certificate using `openssl` if the user's keychains don't contain any valid public S/MIME keys
-* generates strong random passphrases using `openssl` in addition to manual passphrase input
+* generates strong random passphrases in addition to manual passphrase input
 * codesigns the disk images after creation, including sparsebundles (CSC required)
 * codesigns existing unsigned disk images (CSC required)
 * re-codesigns existing codesigned disk images (CSC required)